butlerx/recipes/content/peppercorn-sauce.md

 ## Method

-1. Put the butter in a large, high-sided frying pan, and fry the shallots and peppercorns over a medium heat for 5 mins, until the shallots have softened but not browned.
+1. Put the butter in a large, high-sided frying pan, and fry the shallots and peppercorns over medium heat for 5 mins, until the shallots have softened but not browned.
-1. Add the brandy and cook until it has reduced away to almost nothing.
+2. Add the brandy and cook until it has reduced to almost nothing.
-1. Pour the wine into the pan, turn up the heat and boil rapidly until reduced by half.
+3. Pour the wine into the pan, turn up the heat and boil rapidly until reduced by half.
-1. Add the stock and reduce again, by two-thirds (approximately 5 minues)
+4. Add the stock and reduce again, by two-thirds (approximately 5 minutes)
-1. Blend the onions.
+5. Blend the onions.
-1. Stir the cream into the sauce and allow it to thicken slightly.
+6. Stir the cream into the sauce and allow it to thicken slightly.
-1. Check for seasoning
+7. Check for seasoning